EGI-Federation/documentation/content/en/users/workload-manager/_index.md

 ## Architecture

-The EGI Workload Manager service is a cluster of DIRAC services running on EGI resources (HTC, CLOUD, HPC) supporting multi-VO.
+The EGI Workload Manager service is a cluster of DIRAC services running on EGI resources (HTC, Cloud, HPC) supporting multi-VO.
 All the DIRAC services are at or above TRL8.
 The main service components include:

 - Workload Management System (WMS) architecture is composed of multiple loosely